syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Fixed Node

 Layout provides support to arrange the nodes with reference to the position of a fixed node and the fixed node has to be set to the`fixedNode` propery of layout.
-This will be helpful, when you try to expand/collapse a node.
-It might be expected that the position of the double clicked node should not be changed.
+This is helpful when you try to expand/collapse a node.
+It might be expected that the position of the double-clicked node should not be changed.

 {% highlight js %}

-//Initialize data source
+//Initializes data source
 var data = [{
     name: "parent",
     Role: "General Manager",